OCCUPATIONAL

 How do I Know if My Child Needs Occupational Therapy?

-Still, the best observations about whether your child needs therapy comes from parents.
+The most insightful observations regarding whether your child needs therapy often come from parents themselves.
 If you sense that your child is struggling or anxious, it’s always OK to mention your concerns to a pediatrician or other trusted professional.